tronghieu60s/tronghieu60s.github.io/_posts/2014-12-11-image-in-post.md

 layout: post
 title:  "Image in Post"
 date:   2014-12-11
+description: This is a post description for meta purposes.
+This is also the excerpt of the article that shows up on the index/home page.
+Change this in the post YAML.
 image: "cover2.jpg"
+tags: jekyll blog github-page
 ---

 <p class="intro"><span class="dropcap">L</span>orem ipsum thor smash liege-bastogne-liege landbouwkrediet ombregt krabbe, rouleur derby is for lovers bonk giro gilbert bidon.
 Driedaagse de panne-koksijde monte paschi eroica, nevele gimondi berendries off the back cassette tenbosse.</p>